The England Fire of 1974

 There are a couple of histories out there for David and Sarah Buttar.
 They seem to descend from a common history.
 There are a couple of differences and disputes, which I will point out.

 David Buttar was born 2 December 1822 in Perthshire, Scotland to Donald Buttar and Elspeth Rattray.
+David’s death certificate and a Scottish family record give his father’s name as Daniel rather than Donald; all other sources use Donald.
 Some family records give Elspeth another first name of Betheah, but no contemporary record provides such a name.
 Although through the years, she was referred to as Betty.
 Some of the Buttar family records show the name.
 Her parents did not provide it on official records and she did not use it in her life for official purposes.

 No contemporary record gives David’s birth location.
 He was christened 12 December 1822 in Rattray, Perthshire, Scotland.
 Family records show him as born in Blairgowrie, Perthshire, Scotland.
 His death certificate, the information coming from his surviving spouse, Sarah Keep Buttar, gives this location too.

 Donald, David’s father, was a tailor by trade.
+David was the youngest child of his father’s family.
 Both Donald and David apprenticed to become shoe makers.
+In Blairgowrie, David ran a substantial shoemaking business, employing and boarding some fifteen persons.
 David followed the shoe maker trade in both Scotland and in the United States.
 David was brought up in a religious home.
 He was also musical playing the bellows on the local Presbyterian Church’s pipe organ and the flute for the choir.
 His father, Donald, died at the age of 83 when David was 12 years old.

 The family arrived in Salt Lake City in the fall of 1854.
 They lived in Salt Lake City for five months where David worked as a shoemaker for a Brother Samuel Mellener.
 David then moved his family to Lehi, Utah.
 After moving to Lehi, David continued working for Brother Mellener.
 David did not have a method of transportation and had to walk from Lehi to Salt Lake to pick up leather for his shoes and return the finished shoes to Brother Mellener.
 There were times when he was able to secure a ride to Salt Lake.
 After a few years, David was able to raise some calves that, once grown, were able to supply a team of oxen for transportation.
 In Lehi the family lived in a mud house with a dirt floor.
 David also began to farm in Lehi.
-In the year 1856, all the crops in Lehi were eaten by grasshoppers and the family had no flower.
+In the year 1856, all the crops in Lehi were eaten by grasshoppers and the family had no flour.
 Because of the flour shortage, bran bread was made.

-In August 1863, Margaret died while in childbirth leaving David with six small children.
+In August 1863, Margaret died several days after giving birth, leaving David with six small children.
 The oldest girl was only fourteen years old and the baby, Margaret, was five days old.
 Baby Margaret died two weeks after her mother and was buried in the Lehi cemetery.
 David experienced sad, hard times and, having no family nearby to assist him with the children.
 Four years later on 16 December 1866 he married Sarah Keep Francis.
-Sarah had previously been married in England, but had left her husband behind before coming to the United States.
+Sarah had previously been married in England to Thomas Robert Francis, but had left him behind before coming to the United States.
+Family history records that Francis was fond of drink and ultimately died in the Poor House.
 Sarah had a daughter of her own, Lucy Ann Francis, who David always regarded as his own daughter.
 On April 16, 1868, a daughter, Sarah Isabell, was born.
-Sadly, Sarah Isabell died on June 16th.
+Sadly, Sarah Isabell died on June 15th.
 Sarah Isabell was buried in the Lehi cemetery.

 In October of 1868, the family moved to Clarkston in Cache Valley of Utah.
 David was ordained an Elder that same fall.
 Upon arriving in Clarkston, David built a two room log house in the Clarkston Fort.
 In 1870, David moved from the fort and built another two-room log home on the north side of Clarkston near his farm.
 He raised cows, horses, sheep, pigs, and chickens on their farm.